grahamgilbert/blog/source/_posts/2012-04-21-headless-virtualbox.markdown

 Save the plist into /Library/LaunchDaemons/ as com.yourcompany.mysupervm.plist (or whatever you want) and chown it to root:wheel

 To start the vm, crack open terminal and issue

-Change some key to the name of the vm, change another key to the admin username on the server, and finally change the path to match the location of your VirtualBox VMs directory.

-Save the plist into /Library/LaunchDeamons/ as com.yourcompany.mysupervm.plist (or whatever you want) and chown it to root:wheel

-To start the vm, crack open terminal and bash in:
 	sudo launchctl load /Library/LaunchDaemons/com.yourcompany.mysupervm.plist

 And to stop: